Poland 'crossed rubicon' against EU court injunction

 Dozens of rank-and-file judges across Poland, who suspended daily proceedings in protest on Tuesday, also agreed.

-What is likely to come next, they feared, is that other judges would be hauled in front of the PiS board if it did not like their verdicts in future.
+What is likely to come next, they feared, is that other judges would be hauled in front of the PiS board if it did not like their verdicts.

 "If the prosecution wants to go after judges for their rulings, then we [Poland] have crossed another rubicon" into lawlessness, Grzegorz Gała, a judge from the Polish city of Łódź told the Onet.pl news website.